 The Harbin Ice and Snow Festival – is it worth the money and the effort?

 In my opinion MOST DEFINITELY YES.
-A visit of the Harbin Ice and Snow Festival has been a dream of mine for many years and in reality, it was much more beautiful and even more impressive than in my imagination.
+A visit to the Harbin Ice and Snow Festival has been a dream of mine for many years and in reality, it was much more beautiful and even more impressive than in my imagination.
 The snow and ice sculptures were even larger and more elaborately designed than I thought.
 If you consider visiting the Harbin Ice and Snow Festival – go for it.
 You will later forget the icy cold temperatures and the high admission fees but the impressions, memories and the photos of the breathtaking ice and snow sculptures will last you a lifetime.

 *All links which are marked with a star* are affiliate links.
 That means that I would get a small commission if you book a hotel or a tour through one of those links – of course at no extra cost for you.
 Affiliate links help me to cover a part of the costs for running this website – so thanks a million in advance.
 When you are a returning traveller of G Adventures you even get your five percent discount in case you filled out the evaluation form within a month after your previous tour.
 After booking just send G Adventures an email or give them a call and claim your discount if it doesn’t appear on your bill automatically.
 Being an affiliate doesn’t affect my opinion in any way.
 I only recommend companies and products which I personally use and love.
 All links which are not marked with a star* are no affiliate links.